rajatbh21/AAMLA/README.md

 ## Dataset

 For dataset, we took the [HaVen-KL-Dataset](https://huggingface.co/datasets/yangyiyao/HaVen-KL-Dataset).
 However, the dataset is configurable, and AAMLA can be used with any hardware-oriented code dataset.
-AAMLA's capabilities extend beyond hardware generation for memory-efficient fine-tuning workflows.
+AAMLA's capabilities extend beyond hardware generation for memory-efficient fine-tuning workflows, especially on commodity GPUs.

 ## Citation
 If you find AAMLA useful in your research, please cite: